Father-Daughter Miles and Brie Reiter of Driscoll’s Discuss the Past, Present, and Future of their Business

 “We had to immediately acknowledge that every single person who played a part in that process was kind of included, at least conceptually, as part of our company and what we do,” Reiter Smith says.
 She notes that the company sees its own employees and the workers employed by its suppliers as equally important.

 Reiter adds that there are many points of deviation along the supply chain: breeders who are under pressure to make disease-resistant, high-yield plants; growers who do not want soft fruit or shrink; and harvesters who want berries that are easy to pick.
-The company tries to remind these workers that, despite their differing needs, the endpoint matters most.
+The company tries to remind these workers that, despite their differing needs, the endpoint matters most so they deliver only the finest berries.

 Driscoll’s has grown roughly 15 percent annually for more than 30 years.
 Reiter attributes this success to the company’s focus on elevating its workers and partners.
 He suggests that Driscoll’s would not have seen the same growth if it focused on taking as much of the pie as possible.